atyuwen/bitangent_noise/README.md

 [Curl Noise](https://www.cct.lsu.edu/~fharhad/ganbatte/siggraph2007/CD2/content/papers/046-bridson.pdf) by Robert Bridson is a widely known method that can generate divergence-free noise.
 This divergence-free property makes it extremely suitable for driving particles to move like real fluid motion.

 Here is another divergence-free noise generator that is **faster** than curl noise.
-I thought it was new and named it **Bitangent Noise**, but later I found it was already proposed by [Ivan DeWolf](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.93.7627&rep=rep1&type=pdf) in 2004.
-I'm wondering why it is so less popular comparing to curl noise.
+I thought it was new and named it **Bitangent Noise**, but later I found it was already invented by [Ivan DeWolf](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.93.7627&rep=rep1&type=pdf) in 2006.
+(I'm wondering why it is so less popular comparing to curl noise.)

-Both HLSL and GLSL implementations are provided.
+The implementation are carefully optimized, and both HLSL and GLSL codes are provided for your convenience.
 Following image shows a particle system that are updated with bitangent noise.

 ![image](image.png?raw=true)